open-telemetry/opentelemetry-java-instrumentation/instrumentation/jetty/README.md

 - `jetty-11.0:javaagent` applies Jetty request handler instrumentation for versions `[11,12)`
 - `jetty-12.0:javaagent` applies Jetty request handler instrumentation for versions `[12,)`

-Instrumentations in `jetty-8.0`, `jetty-11.0` and `jetty-12.0` are mutually exclusive, this is guaranteed by the instrumentation requiring different parameter list respectively.